aartikrish/de-novo-antibiotics/README.md

 ## 2. Chemprop Models

 This work uses Chemprop ensemble models trained to predict antibiotic activity against _Staphylococcus aureus_ and _Neisseria gonorrhoeae_.
 Additionally, we provide three Chemprop models for cytotoxicity prediction against HepG2, IMR90, and HSkMC human cell lines.
-The checkpoints and training can be found at [Zenodo](https://doi.org/10.5281/zenodo.15191826).
+The checkpoints and training can be found on Zenodo.

 ### Train a Chemprop Model